marianamend3s/SW/README.md

 ## Architecture:
 This is a simple app, and I started with a MVVM architecture, and then changed it to a MVVM-C architecture.

-## Post-delivery improvements:
-After the delivery date I continued to improve some bits of the app.
-Those changes are on this [branch](https://github.com/marianamend3s/SW/tree/post-delivery-improvements), and available on this [PR](https://github.com/marianamend3s/SW/pull/1).

 ## TODOs:
 I didn't complete the app with all API info and, also, app development relies on continuous improvement.